iszczesniak/cpp/memory/index.md

 both became the constructor elision.
 However, in C++17, what used to be the unnamed RVO became the *temporary materialization*.

+The following example demonstrates the constructor elision for its only use case: when we return a local variable.
+Prior to C++11, this use case and its optimization used to be called the named RVO.

 ```cpp
 {% include_relative elide.cc %}
 ```